 Cartographica supports many projection systems and now support the ability to add your own unique projection system to the program.
 The ability to add your own projection allows you to very accurately represent data on a map, which make for more accurate geospatial analysis.
 Cartographica has supported many projection systems in the past and the ability to add your own projection system gives Cartographica to accurately project data anywhere in the world.

-The new projection management features allow you to maintain custom projections in an group labelled User Defined Projections.
+The new projection management features allow you to maintain custom projections in an group labeled User Defined Projections.
 This group contains all of the projections that you have added to the system and is stored in your preferences, so it is not attached to any particular mapset.
 Of course, when you use a custom projection in a mapset, it is stored in that file and will travel with the data, making sure that your custom projection is appropriately rendered if you send the mapset file to someone else.
 Further, if you export to a file format that supports maintaining projections, such as ESRI shape files, those projections are also maintained.

 The most immediate use of this feature is to facilitate Cartographica working with data that is brought in from locations and CRSs that don't show up in the basic list inside of Cartographica, even if the data doesn't include projection information.
 When loading these files into Cartographica, they most often show up with their Projection as "Unprojected".
 In this case, Cartographica attempts to use the coordinates in the Map Projection.
 Often, this just works, as projects often contain data in only one CRS.
-However, when using the new Live Maps function, it's desirable to use projections such as the world-wide pseudo-mercator, which is a good viewing format for large distances, but doesn't tend to be used for data storage and acquisition.
+However, when using the new Live Maps function, it's desirable to use projections such as the world-wide pseudo-Mercator, which is a good viewing format for large distances, but doesn't tend to be used for data storage and acquisition.
 Thus, it is increasingly important to have each layer's projection set correctly, so that Cartographica can handle lining up all of the layers when using these formats.

 Another interesting use of this feature is the creation of custom projections.
 In the case of projections that are used mostly for visualization, such as the Hotine, Perspective, and Orthographic projections, the attributes of the projections vary greatly depending upon the parameters, such as the center point.
 For these projections, we have always included a small number of examples, but until now there was no way to manually adjust them to your needs.
 Now, it's possible to create a series of highly-specialized projections that do exactly what you need.